Skip to main content

 Duration: visits between 45 and 60 minutes, visits + workshop between 90 and 120 min.

-Please include the following information when when booking:
+Please include the following information when booking:

-- the name of the school
+- name of school

 - class/cycle/section

-- names of teachers and accompanying adults
+- names of teachers / supervisors

-- the number of students
+- number of pupils/students

 - any special needs